Strengthen immunity Stay healthy

 Should you do acupuncture, if you have COVID-19?

-No. You shouldn’t do acupuncture, if you have symptoms of COVID-19.
+No. You shouldn’t have acupuncture, if you have symptoms of COVID-19.
 Acupuncture can’t kill COVID-19, but there is a possibility of increasing the spreading of the virus due to its high contagion nature.
-In China, acupuncture is not used to treat COVID-19.

 Wishing everyone stay safe and well.